Development West Coast: Awards

 In 2012, DWC won the 'Not for Profit' category at the AUT Excellence in Business Support Awards.

 DWC won a Gold Award for 'Best use of Media Relations' at the 2022 Public Relations New Zealand (PRINZ) Awards.
 The award was for DWC's media outreach around the Ōkārito GorseBusters initiative.
 DWC was also runner up in the 'In-house PR Team of the Year' category.

 DWC's media outreach around the 'Cut out for the Coast' campaign won a Silver Award for 'Best use of Media Relations' at the 2023 PRINZ Awards.
 DWC also received a Silver Award for 2023 'In-house PR Team of the Year'.

 At the 2023 Economic Development New Zealand (EDNZ) Awards, DWC won the award for 'Best Practice in Collaboration' for the Upskill West Coast employment and training scheme.

 DWC won a Gold Award for 'Most Innovative Campaign' for the 'West Coast Wikipedian at Large Project' at the 2024 PRINZ Awards.
 DWC also secured Silver Awards in four other categories: 'Best Use of Media Relations', ‘'Best Use of Digital and Social Media', 'Community Relations & Engagement', and ‘Best In-house PR Team’.

 At the 2024 EDNZ Awards, DWC won the award for 'Best Practice for Sector and Cluster Development Award' for Te Tai Poutini Nature Economy Project.

+In 2025, Development West Coast received three Silver Awards at the PRINZ) Awards, recognised for Best Use of Media Relations, Marketing Communications, and Best In-house PR Team.

+DWC won both the Best Practice for Sector and Cluster Development' and 'Best Practice for Integrated Strategy' categories at the 2025 EDNZ Awards.

+DWC won the Tourism Collaboration Award at the 2025 New Zealand Tourism for the Ōkārito Plant Project - a collaboration between local tourism operators, landowners, the Ōkārito Native Plants Trust, and DWC.

 Aaron Rees (DWC Marketing and Communications Manager) and Dame Julie Christie (DWC Trustee) at the 2022 PRINZ Awards.

 Aaron Rees (DWC Marketing and Communications Manager), Noora Tuikkanen (DWC Digital Marketing Officer) and Heath Milne (DWC Chief Executive) at the 2023 PRINZ Awards.

 Heath Milne (DWC Chief Executive), Fiona Hill (DWC Capability and Growth Manager), Jo Birnie (DWC Economic Development Manager), and Tania Washer (Upskill Manager) at the 2023 EDNZ Awards.

 Heath Milne (DWC Chief Executive), Aaron Rees (DWC Marketing and Communications Manager), Noora Tuikkanen (DWC Digital Marketing Officer) and Renee Rooney (DWC Chair) at the 2024 PRINZ Awards.